braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 ## Trigger types

-Our in-app message product allows you to trigger in-app message display as a result of several different event types: `Any Purchase`, `Specific Purchase`, `Session Start`, `Custom Event`, and `Push Click`.
-Furthermore, `Specific Purchase` and `Custom Event` triggers contain robust property filters.
+You can trigger an in-app message off of the following event types: `Any Purchase`, `Specific Purchase`, `Session Start`, `Custom Event`, and `Push Click`.
+Furthermore, the `Specific Purchase` and `Custom Event` triggers contain robust property filters.

 {% alert note %}
 Triggered in-app messages only work with custom events logged through the Braze SDK.
 In-app messages can't be triggered through the API or by API events (such as purchase events).
 If you're working with iOS, visit our [tracking custom events]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/analytics/tracking_custom_events/) article to learn more.